California Native Plant

 How To: A Bird-Friendly Yard Steps to create a bird sanctuary that saves water and combats climate change.
 Audubon.

-The Watershed Approach Your garden can gather rainwater to cycle back into the ecosystem.
-G3 Green Gardens Group.
+The Watershed Approach to Landscaping Your garden can gather rainwater to cycle back into the ecosystem.
+Pamela Berstler, CNPS.

 Public Rain Gardens in Elk Grove and Sacramento demonstrate inexpensive and effective means of capturing storm water runoff for plant growth and soil enrichment.
 Cities of Elk Grove and Sacramento